 Big brother brands report: which companies track our personal data the most?

 We analysed what personal data the world’s biggest brands are tracking to discover which company knows the most about us.

 What brands are using weird and wonderful pieces of information to target you?
 We thought we’d find out.
-By compiling some of the world’s most-used apps and the data they take from you, we’ve characterised the companies that are using your identity the most.
+By compiling some of the world’s most-used apps and the data they take from you, we’ve characterised the companies using your identity the most.

 We all do it — click ‘accept’ on a cookie pop-up without reading any of the information, just so we can see a website sooner.
 It’s almost become second nature, with those little boxes getting in the way of what we actually want to do.

 But what do cookie pop-ups actually give websites access to?
 What data are we giving up everytime we click ‘accept’, and which businesses use it most?

 What data can companies actually collect?

-What they do with that data will differ depending on what kind of business they are, but often it will result in targeted advertising and website management.
+How they use this data will differ depending on what kind of business they are, but often it will result in targeted advertising and website management.